 What is the most important thing to you right at this moment?
 OK, not including your coffee if it’s only 8 am.
 Your family right?
 Or your friends.
 Since I am a traveller, explorer, digital nomad and expat then my friends are the most important thing in my life.
 My sisters, children and extended family all live in England and Scotland.
 I am an orphan here in Mexico, like most expats here and others corners of the world.
 I returned here last December to attend a wedding that a nice Mexicana friend had invited me to.
 That event deserves its own article and post.
 Oh my god!!
 Anyway while attending the wedding I was enjoying their friendship, the hugs, the familiar faces that I had no name for and watching all the people smiling and feeling the love and happiness in the reception room.

 San Miguel de Allende has a lot of faults: the gossip (chisma in Spanish) drives me crazy.
-The lies that are told about each other, including me bordering on a Steven King and 50 Shades of Grey combo novel.
-Some of the people here just decide to leave their manners and ethics aside when becoming an expat and feel free to gossip, lie and criticise, even about people they have never met.
+The lies that are told about each other, border on a Steven King and 50 Shades of Grey combo novel.
+Some of the people here just decide to leave their manners and ethics behind when becoming an expat and feel free to gossip, lie and criticise, even about people they have never met.
 Add to this that often they are drunk when offering advice or being critical of others.
 This happened to me several times.
 It does not feel good at all.
-I have learned to cope with the situation.
-In the past, being the kind person I am I was raised to even say hello to your enemies.
-I stopped doing this last Christmas.
-It’s working.
-Just ignoring the crazy, desperate and pathetic people in our lives works wonders for one’s happiness!
-I learned years ago: That me being happy, should never rely on what other people think about me.
+Which brings me to: My happiness should not rely on what other people think about me.

-So at this time I have no intention of leaving beautiful San Miguel de Allende.
-With all its faults, this is my home now.
+So at this time, I have no intention of leaving beautiful San Miguel de Allende.
+With all its faults, this is my home, for now.